-The focus on Vienna housing market: strict controls against illegal Airbnb use
+Focus on the Vienna housing market: Strict controls against illegal Airbnb use

 Transparenz: Redaktionell erstellt und geprüft.